-2. As per the Securities & Exchange Board of India (SEBI) (Mutual Funds) (Amendment) Regulations, 2012, issued on February 21, 2012, the Eighth schedule to the regulations was amended to include "Principles of Fair Valuation" which required the mutual funds to value their investments in accordance with the specified overarching principles so as to ensure fair treatment to all investors including existing investors as well as investors seeking to purchase or redeem units of mutual funds in all schemes at all points of time.
+As per the Securities & Exchange Board of India (SEBI) (Mutual Funds) (Amendment) Regulations, 2012, issued on February 21, 2012, the Eighth schedule to 2. the regulations was amended to include £Principles of Fair Valuationa which required the mutual funds to value their investments in accordance with the specified overarching principles so as to ensure fair treatment to all investors including existing investors as well as investors seeking to purchase or redeem units of mutual funds in all schemes at all points of time.

-3. Investments:
+Investments:

-- 3.1 Investments of the schemes, except for Government Securities, are registered in the name of the Schemes/Trustees for the benefits of the schemes' unit holders.
-Investments in Government Securities are held in the name of the fund. - 3.2 Investments made in securities of associates and group companies of the Sponsor or the AMC for the year:
+Investments of the schemes, except for Government Securities, are registered in the name of the Schemes/Trustees for the benefits of the schemes¢ 3.1 unit holders.
+Investments in Government Securities are held in the name of the fund.

-a) Investments made in securities of associates companies of the Sponsor or the AMC for the year:
+3.2 Investments made in securities of associates and group companies of the Sponsor or the AMC for the year: